camunda/camunda-docs/versioned_docs/version-8.3/components/console/manage-organization/usage-history.md

 ---

 :::note
-The usage history is visible only to owners and admins.
+The usage history is visible only to owners and admins for Trial, Enterprise, and Starter organizations.
 :::

 Three key metrics play a role in paid plans: the number of started process instances, decision instances, and the number of task users.
-The **Organization Management** provides a usage view for these metrics across the organization.
+The **Usage** tab, under the **Organization Management** provides a usage view for these metrics across the organization.

-## Starter and Enterprise Organizations

-The information is available under the **Billing** tab at the bottom section of **Usage History**.

 The section is split into two areas: